 If you’re feeling brave and want amazing views from the top, go for the popular hike and boulder scramble to the snowy summit for amazing lake views (not for the faint-hearted!).

-If you’re running low on time you can also do a great guided tour as a day trip from Hobart here.
+If you’re running low on time you can also do a great guided tour as a day trip from Launceston here.

 9) Explore Native Heritage